 - Blood vessels and heart issues

-- Diabetic come, a possibility if your glucose is not controlled and you become dehydrated
+- Diabetic coma, a possibility if your glucose is not controlled and you become dehydrated

 - Difficulty falling or staying asleep.
 Sleep is essential for good health.
 If you are not well rested, then other health issues become a reality